Epoxy Flooring in Franklin Township, NJ

 Usually yes, once we understand the moisture source.
 Many Franklin Township basements near the Millstone River, Six Mile Run, or the D&R Canal have been wet from past storms.
 We test for active moisture and apply vapor-mitigation primer when the numbers require it.
 We will not coat over an active water problem.

-What finish is best for a garage in Franklin Township?
+What finish is best for a garage?

 Flake is the most popular for garages because it hides road-salt residue, resists hot tires, and looks consistent across the floor.
 For smaller townhome garages, a solid color with a gloss topcoat keeps the space looking open.
 We bring samples during the estimate.